 Quality counts when there are few ingredients in a recipe.
 This is the good stuff folks, and it will not break the bank.
 Get your bottle of Thea Greek Olive Oil before they sell out again.
 Click image for pricing.

 The flavors in this dish resonate on multiple levels, not just one.
-If you crave the saltiness, consider dusting with a shaved ages cheese very lightly once plated.
+If you crave the saltiness, consider dusting lightly with a aged cheese once plated.
 The nuttiness from the cheese mimics salt.

 So, a little introduction to the delicata squash, you know…in case y’all are not yet acquainted.
 This little powerhouse of a winter vegetable is easy to cut with a sharp kitchen knife unlike its better-known cousins ‘acorn, butternut and spaghetti.’
 Because it is so easy to work with, I actually prefer it.
 It is a tasty little time saver.
 Well, that and there is no need to peel it.

 The skin of a delicata squash is edible and is absurdly delicious.
 Roasting the squash is one of the easiest and most flavorful ways to prepare delicata squash and produces a smooth, creaminess in every bite.

 Be sure to wash the squash well before roasting.
 SERIOUSLY, WASH IT.
 This is extra important because you will be consuming the skin of the squash.
 I recommend a good scrub with a bristle brush.
 You cannot and will not bruise it, so scrub well.

 The Smithey Cast Iron Skillet, made right here in Charleston, South Carolina.
 Proud to say I own and cook with this piece of utilitarian art almost daily.
 Click image for pricing.